adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

   }
   ```

- As shown above we have in this file the initial and final page to be fetched, the URL parameter to be used, the name of the .csv file to be created and the base URL where the data will be collected.
+ As shown above, we have in this file the initial and final page to be fetched, the URL parameter to be used, the name of the .csv file to be created, and the base URL where the data will be collected.

  ### Changing the .CSV File Name